RobHolme/ADTools/README.md

 # ADTools
-Query only (read only) tools for Active Directory.
-Intended for use on workstations where rights to install AD RSAT Powershell is not provided. **Use RSAT Powershell module in preference to this module if available.**
+Query (read only) tools for Active Directory.
+Intended for use on workstations where rights to install AD RSAT Powershell is not provided.
+Only provides basic viewing of properties of AD user and group objects. **Use RSAT Powershell module in preference to this module if available.**

 - [Find-ADGroup](#find-adgroup)
 - [Get-ADGroupMembers](#get-adgroupmembers)